 Camps are separated by grade levels, so camp activities are correctly suited for their ages.
 The day camps start at 8:45 am and run until 3:15 pm with aftercare options.
-It's one of the more unique camps offered in Washington DC that's taught by amazing and caring yoga instructors.
+It’s one of the more unique summer camps offered that’s taught by amazing and caring yoga instructors.

 Breathing Space holds yoga classes for kids and adults during the school year, so it’s always a great after-school activity for children or the entire family.

-Headfirst organizes several summer camps throughout Washington D.C. for kids in Pre-K and 8th grade.
+Headfirst organizes several summer camps throughout the capital for kids in Pre-K and 8th grade.
 Options for participants include day camps, sports clinics, and STEM camps.
-Headfirst summer camps feature a roster of age-appropriate camp activities for children of varying ages.
+Headfirst feature a roster of age-appropriate camp activities for children of varying ages.
 The Junior Day Camps teach basic STEM education, help campers create unique handcrafted objects, and allow them to interact with their peers.

 The day camp has a broad range of STEM classes, arts-and-crafts sessions, robotics, and more.
 Headfirst also offers specialty camps if you want a more tailored experience for your young camper.
 The STEM camp welcomes campers between 4th and 5th grades and offers practical training in skills, such as robotics and urban planning.